beacon-biosignals/julia_pod/README.md

 docker will cache all builds and no pushing of several GB to a new dummy registry is required.
 However, if you need to run `minikube delete`, the cache will be lost and rebuilding takes a lot of time.
+(Should only be needed very rarely, e.g. when changing overall cpus or memory configs.)

 Troubleshooting: The internet connectivity seems to be worse inside minikube.
 This may lead to failures of julia_pod, which a simple retry can successfully solve.